8.5

 Deployment: Cloud Hosted

-AccountingSuite offers a seamless billing process, automatically updating inventory records and making adjustments during invoicing.
+It offers a seamless billing process, automatically updating inventory records and making adjustments during invoicing.
 You can personalize your invoices to fit your business’s branding and style.
-These templates also support custom product fields, promise dates, and dropship specifications.
+And you can edit the templates with custom product fields, promise dates, or dropship specifications.

 CustomBooks